iOmega8561/VirtHandlerWiki/macos-help.md

 - Select the .IPSW image you just downloaded
 <div align="center"> <img src="./Screenshots/pickafile-ipsw-picker.png" width="600"/> </div>

-- Select the Performance profile that you prefer (leave **Balanced** if you don't care)
+- Select the Performance profile that you prefer
+>[!TIP]
+>Leave this setting on **Balanced** if you don't care or know exactly what you are doing!
 <div align="center"> <img src="./Screenshots/presets-mac.png" width="400"/> </div>

-⚠️ **IN CASE OF CUSTOM PARAMETERS** ⚠️
+>[!IMPORTANT]
-VirtHandler will notify you if the specifications you set don't meet the minimum requirements
+>**In case of custom parameters**: VirtHandler will notify you if the specifications you set don't meet the minimum requirements
 <div align="center"> <img src="./Screenshots/warning.png" width="400"/> </div>

 - Select the optional features to enable for your virtual machine

+>[!NOTE]
-All of these options are straight forward.
+>All of these options are straight forward.
 The only one that may require some exta explaination is **"Enable shared directory"**: this option creates for you a folder that is shared between your physical mac and your macOS virtual machine, allowing you to transfer documents and other files facilitating you work.
 <div align="center"> <img src="./Screenshots/optionalfeatures.png" width="400"/> </div>

 - When you are satisfied with your options, click on **Confirm and Create**